RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 # ANSWERS - Comprehensive	Answers	and	Explanations

-### Question # 1 - 	Data	centers	have	components	that	are	either	internal	or	externalredundancies.
-Which	of	the	following	is	considered	an	internal redundancy?
+### Question # 1 - 	Data	centers	 have	components	that	are 	either	internal	or	external redundancies.
+Which	of	the	following	is	considered	an	internal.  redundancy?
 A.	Generators.
 B.	Power	feeds.
 C.	Power	distribution	units.
 D.	Building	access	points.
 Answer: C.

 Power 	distribution	units	are	internal	to	a	data	center.
 They	distribute power	to	racks,	internal	chillers,	and	any	other	internal	systems	that need	direct	power	feeds.
 Because	they	are	completely	internal	to	the data	center,	they	are	considered	an	internal	redundancy.

 A	is	incorrect	 because	generators	are	external	to	a	data	center	and provide	electrical	feeds	in	the	event	of	a 	utility	outage.
 Because 	they sit	outside	of	the	data	center	and	feed	power	inward,	they	are considered	an	external	redundancy.

 B	is	incorrect	 because	power	feeds	come	from	external	utilities	 or generators	 and	send	electrical	power	into	the	data	center.
 Because	 they originate	from	outside	 the 	data	center,	they	are	considered	external redundancies.

 D	is	incorrect 	because	 building 	access	points	provide 	staff	access	to internal	layers	of	a	data	center	from	the	outside.
 Because	they	provide external	 access	to	the	data	center,	they	are	considered	external redundancies.

-### Question # 2 - Limits	within	a	cloud	environment	can	be	either	hard	limits	or	limitscapable	of	adjusting	to	current	demands	and	circumstances.
+### Question # 2 - Limits	 within	a	cloud	environment	can	 be 	either	hard	limits	or	limits capable	of	adjusting 	to	current	demands	 and	circumstances.
 Which	of	the following 	concepts	encapsulates 	allowing	a	limit to	adjust	to	current circumstances,	without	 the	actual	limit	 value	changing?
 A.	Loaning.
 B.	Borrowing.
 C.	Adapting.
 D.	Scaling.
 Answer: B.

 Limits	can	be	set	as	either	hard	or	flexible	within	a	cloud environment.
 When	limits	are	flexible,	rather	than	adjusting	 the	actual limits	when	it	is	necessary	to	exceed	them,	the	system	allows customers	 or	other	systems	to	borrow	resources,	which 	are	allocated to	the	customer	or	system	in	need.
 This	maintains 	the	 actual	 limit	in the	system	going	forward,	but	allows	for	temporary	expansion 	under certain	circumstances.

 A	is	incorrect	because	the	correct	term	is	borrowing,	not	loaning.

 C	is	incorrect	because	the	correct	term	is	borrowing,	not	adapting.

 D	is	incorrect	because	the	correct	term	is	borrowing,	not	scaling.

-### Question # 3 - When	dealing	with	a	cloud	environment	that	has	resource	pooling	andmultitenancy,	a	cloud	customer	may	want	contractual	assurances	that sufficient	resources	to	start	and	operate	their	services	will	always	be available.
+### Question # 3 - When	 dealing	 with	 a	cloud	 environment	that	has	resource	pooling	and multitenancy,	a	cloud	 customer	 may	want	contractual	assurances	that sufficient	resources	 to	start 	and	 operate	their	services	will	always	be available.
 What	is	this	type	of	assurance 	called?
 A.	Limit.
 B.	Reservation.
 C.	Share.
 D.	Guarantee.
 Answer: B.

 A	reservation	is	a 	minimum	 resource 	level	guaranteed	to	a	customer within	a	cloud	environment.
 A	reservation	can	 pertain	to	the	two	 main aspects	 of	computing:	memory	and	processing.
 With	a	reservation	in place,	a	cloud	customer	is	guaranteed	by	the	cloud	provider	to	always have	at	minimum	the	necessary	resources	 available	to	power	on	and operate	 any	of	its	 services.
-In	large	cloud	environments	with numerous	customers,	this	feature	can	be	of	particular	importance	in the	case	of	denial	of	service	attacks	or	high	utilization	of	resources	by other	hosts	and	systems	because	it	offers	a	guaranteed	minimum	level of	operations	to	all	customers.
+In	large	 cloud	environments	with numerous	customers,	this	feature	 can	be	of	particular	importance	in the	case	of	denial	of	service	attacksv	or	high	utilization	of	resources 	by other 	hosts	 and	systems	 because	it	offers	a	guaranteed	 minimum	 level of	operations	to	all	customers.

 A	is	incorrect	because	limits	are	put	in	place	to	enforce	the	maximum allowable	utilization	of	memory	or	processing	by	a	cloud	customer.
 These	limits	can	be	done	at	either	the	virtual	machine	level	or	a comprehensive	level	for	a	customer.
 They	are	meant	to	ensure	that enormous	cloud	resources	cannot	be	allocated	to	or	consumed	by	a single	host	or	customer	to	the	detriment	of	other	hosts	and	customers.
 Along	with	cloud	computing	features	such	as	auto-scaling	and	ondemand	self-service,	limits	can	be	either	hard	(or	fixed)	or	flexible and	allowed	to	change	dynamically.
 Typically,	when	limits	are allowed	to	change	dynamically	based	on	current	conditions	and consumption,	it	is	done	by	“borrowing”	additional	resources	rather through	a	change	to	the	actual	limits	themselves.